chsturm/spamfilter/README.md

 Apart from your account-specific rules the JSON object above comprises general settings like `shouldAlertMatchDetails` that always affect the filtering regardless of your rules. shouldAlertMatchDetails set to true (boolean) helps debugging false-positives by telling you which rule has matched.

 The `rulesList` property contains the array of mail accounts for which you want to enable filtering.
 Accounts not listed there are not filtered at all.
-Here's a description of an account rule:
+Here's a description of an account rule for its default INBOX:
 * `email` indicates the mail address of your account.
 * `fromWhitelist` controls the test wether the sender contains a full name (first name and last name) or just a single word.
 If `shouldTest` is true, one-word names are considered as spam matches.
 Whitelist exceptions are likely to be necessary then, e.g., for GitHub in the foo@bar.com rule above.
 * `senderBlacklist` compares the "From" header of the message with all items in the corresponding blacklist.
 Those items can be names,  email addresses or only string components of them.
 * `subjectBlacklist` compares the "Subject" header of the message with all items in the blacklist.
 * `contentBlacklist` compares the message content with all items in the blacklist.
 Only text content is tested.
 Binary data is skipped.
+* `mailboxList` [optional] a list of rule objects for additional mailboxes different from the default INBOX.
+Those rules work analogously to the ones above, but only for a specific mailbox.

 All comparisons with list items are case-sensitive.